 Some of the most picturesque waterfalls in the South are a daytrip from Nashville.

 Something about the sound of falling water is soothing to the soul.
-After a stressful week at work, my family decided to unwind with a self-guided tour of Middle Tennessee’s beautiful waterfalls.
+After a stressful week at work, a perfect way to unwind is with a self-guided tour of Middle Tennessee’s beautiful waterfalls.

-We had a few requirements for our adventure.
-The falls must be within a one-day round trip in the car.
-They needed to have hiking trails to help us escape and a few conveniences to ease us back into civilization.
+Try this adventure: The falls are within a one-day round trip in the car.
+They have hiking trails to help you escape and a few conveniences to ease back into civilization.

 Many of the region’s notable waterfalls follow the Cumberland Plateau from Cookeville in the north to Monteagle in the south.
 When driving from Nashville, your first decision is to take I-40 east or I-24 southeast.
-We decided to take I-24 and work our way north.
+This itinerary takes I-24 and works its way north.
 You’ll want to limit yourself to just a few falls if you plan on spending time on the trails.
-These were the six sites on our daytrip itinerary.
+Check out these six sites on this daytrip itinerary.